codeforamerica/form-flow/README.md

 #### IntelliJ

-You can run tests directly in IntelliJ by running tests from test folder (via right click or `ctrl + shift + r`).
+You can run tests directly in IntelliJ by running tests from the test folder (via right-click or `ctrl + shift + r`).

 ## Setup Fake Filler (Optional - Recommended for Chrome & Firefox)